COVID-19-plots/maincovidplotsrepo/README.md

 ### Cumulative number of confirmed cases, aligned on equal caseload

 First spotted on Adam J Calhoun's [facebook feed](https://www.facebook.com/photo.php?fbid=10101610112688432&set=a.10100591572231672&type=3), this plot is the same as the previous plot, but now each country's timeline is shifted horizontally so that 0 on the horizontal axis corresponds to the moment the caseload hit 200 cases.
+The legend indicates, for each region, how many days ago that happened.

 Click on the plot to see an expanded version.